APRIL AT CLUNY

 BULBS

-Many species of American woodland bulbs can be seen flowering throughout the garden.
+During April many species of American woodland bulbs can be seen flowering throughout the garden.
 There are approximately 18 varieties of white or maroon Trillium (Wake Robin, Wood Lily) throughout the garden.
 They are easily recognised by their 3 leaves, sepals and petals.
 The graceful nodding white, yellow or pink flowers of Erythronium (Dog’s Tooth Violet, Trout Lily) are gradually spreading over the woodland floor and paths!
-There are lots of varieties of Daffodils, Fritillaries, Scillas, and Chionodoxas and in early April there is a large clump of Anemone blanda near No 10.
+There are lots of varieties of Daffodils, Fritillaries, Scillas, and Chionodoxas along with a clump of Anemone blanda near No 10.
 Wild Wood Anemones appear throughout the garden especially where the ground is less disturbed.
-Large stalks of last year’s Cardiocrinum giganteum (giant Himalayan Lily) which flowered in July can still be seen.
-Later in the month and into May, you can almost watch the daily growth of the glossy heart-shaped leaves of this season’s flowering bulbs.
+Large stalks of last year’s Cardiocrinum giganteum (giant Himalayan Lily) which flowered in June/July can still be seen.
+Their glossy heart-shaped leaves are already bursting out of the bulbs.

 SKUNK CABBAGE & ARISAEMA

 See if you can smell them before you see them!
 The spectacular large spathes of Lysichiton americanus (yellow) & L. camtschatcensis (white) are found in the wet areas of the garden.
-They will soon produce huge green leaves some as long as 1.5m.
-Another group of strange looking plants with a spathe rather than a flower are Arisaemas most of which flower in May and June.
-However A. nepenthoides aptly called the cobra plant, will be through the ground shortly.
+They are already growing huge green leaves which can reach as long as 1.5m.
+Another group of strange looking plants with a spathe rather than a flower are Arisaemas.
+They flower in May and June but A. nepenthoides aptly called, the cobra plant, from the Eastern Himalayas, will be through the ground in April.

 PRIMULAS

 Cluny is famed for its Asiatic primulas.
 The pale pinky-blue P hoffmaniana, dotted around the garden has the unusual feature of propagating by runners with next year’s flowering plants on the end of each runner.
-A large group can be seen from the viewing platform at the top f the garden.
-A Cluny speciality is the finicky P sonchifolia, with beautiful ice-blue flowers on a short stalk.
-Other Asiatic primulas, including the rich purple P bracteosa, pinky purple P gracilipes, white P kisoana alba, royal blue P griffithii and yellow P strumosa can be seen around Nos.
-18 to 20.
+Other Asiatic primulas include the rich purple P bracteosa, pinky purple P gracilipes and another carpeting primula, white P kisoana alba just past No 10 on the RH corner.
 There are drifts of the more common primulas such as oxlips, cowslips and even clumps of primroses, probably the most beautiful of them all.
-The first candelabra, P chungensis should appear by the end of the month.
+The first candelabra, the yellow P chungensis should appear by the end of the month shortly followed by the purple more robust P pulverulenta as well as naturally occurring hybrids between the two.

 DENTARIA & GROUNDCOVER PLANTS